ReetuRaj7/Hostel-Management-Website/README.md

 ![room-details](./screenshots/room-details.png)

-#### We can add more details to every table whenever we want, we can consider this project as a skeleton
+#### We can add more details to every table wherever we want, we can consider this project as a skeleton
 #### for many other projects.